Skip to content

 Tips for the Best Fried Bread

-• Use a heavy-based frying pan for even heat.
+• Use a heavy-based frying pan for even browning.

 • Preheat the pan before adding bread.

-• Don’t cook on very high heat — bread burns fast.
+• Avoid very high heat — bread burns quickly.

-• Flip only once for an even, crisp texture.
+• Flip once for an even, crisp texture.

 Why the Frying Pan Matters